 Helmut holds an MBA from INSEAD and PhDs from both the University of Economics and the University of Law in Vienna.

-Matt Higginson is an Associate Partner in the New York office of McKinsey & Company.
-Matt is a core member of the Americas Payments Practice and he specializes in Payments Strategy and Banking Operations and leads the Firm’s knowledge in Blockchain and digital ledgers.
+Matt Higginson is a Partner in the New York office of McKinsey & Company.
+Matt is a core member of the Americas Payments Practice and he specializes in Payments Strategy and Banking Operations and leads the Firm’s knowledge on digital ledgers and collections.

 Before joining McKinsey, Matt worked as the National Business Unit Head for forensic testing of illicit drugs and toxicology at the UK’s largest privately-owned forensic science provider, where he managed multiple forensic testing laboratories nationally and gave expert witness testimony at homicide trials at Crown Court.